hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 I generated 500,000,000 tasks in 500,000 lists and every 1000th tasks belongs to the same list.

 The most frequent type of query is `SELECT * FROM tasks WHERE list_id IN (?, ?, ?)`.
 Unfortunately this query is rather expensive especially when querying for many lists.
-The query I'm using for demonstration includes every 5000th list - 100 in total:
+The query I'm using for demonstration includes every 5000th list&mdash;100 in total:

 ```
 EXPLAIN (ANALYZE, BUFFERS) SELECT *